Neamț County: Economy

 One of the greatest dams in Romania, the Bicaz Dam is built along the Bistrița River, forming the Bicaz Lake; the water of the lake is used for electricity production at Bicaz-Stejaru Hydroelectric Power Station.

+History

+In 2025 researchers using LiDAR in the forests of Neamț County discovered a 5,000-year-old fortification which roughly dates back to the transition from the Neolithic period to the Bronze Age.

 Tourism

 Neamț County is known as the region with the most monasteries to be found per square kilometer in the world.
 The monumental church of Neamț Monastery has been a model for Moldavian churches and monasteries.
 The Moldavian art style, of great originality and stylistic unity, was developed by blending Gothic elements with Byzantine motifs.

 The county is host to two of Romania's 9 national parks: the Ceahlău Massif and the Vânători-Neamț Natural Park.